-Here’s one way to paint vegetables while you learn about root systems.
+Learn how to paint vegetables while you study their root systems.
 A cross section lets you see what’s both above and below the ground.

 This subject matter is great for a watercolor resist project.
 The crayons make nice edges for the plants, add some texture, keep the paints from running together (hopefully!) and allow for some easy white roots.